holgi/xkcd_display/installation/raspberry-pi.md

 start a new ssh session if there is not already one open.

 We need to edit the sshd config file - note the extra 'd' at the end of 'ssh' - as root user: `sudoedit /etc/ssh/sshd_config`.
+Move down to the line `#PubkeyAuthentication yes` and remove the pound sign, the line should be `PubkeyAuthentication yes`.

-Scroll down to the line `#PasswordAuthentication yes`, remove the pound sign and change yes to no. The line should look this way: `PasswordAuthentication no`
+Scroll further down to the line `#PasswordAuthentication yes`, again remove the pound sign and change yes to no. The line should look this way:
+`PasswordAuthentication no`

 Probably the next line is `#PermitEmptyPasswords no`.
 Just remove the pound sign so it looks like `PermitEmptyPasswords no`.